-1 2 3

-Key Stage 2

-To have an awareness of their own needs in terms of accessing

-the curriculum

-To know what a timetable is, and how to read one

-To know what the different subjects are and what they involve

-To know key people who they can go to at secondary school

-To be aware of relevant safety issues

-Key Stage 4

-To have a good understanding of their own needs in terms of

-accessing the curriculum

-To be aware of a variety of support options eg. note takers, lip

-speakers.

-To be aware of the variety of educational options at post 16

-To be aware that some colleges etc have entry requirements

-To know about the Connexions service

-To have an awareness of what reasonable adjustments

-colleges can be expected to make:

-Providing support

-Providing equipment

-Special arrangements for exams

-Pastoral support

-To know what public transport options are available, and

-understand how to use them

-To know about relevant benefits eg DLA

-To be aware of any safety issues relating to their chosen area

-of work

-Reyond Key Stage 4

-To know where to find information about student grants and loans

-To be aware of current legislation relating to deafness and disability eg DDA

-To have an awareness of what reasonable adjustments universities can be expected to make:
+Strand 5: Transition 1 2 3 Key Stage 2 - preparation for Key Stage 3 To have an awareness of their own needs in terms of accessing the curriculum.
+To know what a timetable is, and how to read one.
+To know what the different subjects are and what they involve.
+To know key people who they can go to in a secondary school.
+To be aware of relevant safety issues.
+Key Stage 4 - in preparation for post 16 education To have a good understanding of their own needs in terms of accessing the curriculum.
+To be aware of a variety of support options e.g. BSL interpreters, note takers, lip speakers.
+To be aware of the variety of educational options at post 16.
+To be aware that some post 16 provision has entry requirements.
+To know about local careers services.
+To have an awareness of what reasonable adjustments post 16 providers can be expected to make in providing: Communication support Language support Academic support Social and emotional support Equipment Exam arrangements Careers advice To know what public transport options are available and understand how to use them.
+To know about relevant benefits e.g. PIP, student support allowance, Access to Work.
+To be aware of any safety issues relating to their chosen area of work.
+Beyond Key Stage 4 1 To know where to find information about student grants and loans.
+To be aware of current legislation relating to deafness and disability e.g. DDA. \vdash To know where to find information about disabled students' allowance.
+To have an awareness of what reasonable adjustments universities can be expected to make and how to access these services: Communication support Language support Academic support Social and emotional support Equipment Exam arrangements Careers advice